Which is the best Synology NAS Diskstation 2023? Which Synology NAS should I buy for a home or small business?

 In the first place, Btrfs is a self-healing file system.
 Data can slowly corrupt over time, and you may not even realize it until it’s too late.
 The silent data corruption can be resolved by scheduling data scrubs and implementing RAID.
 In addition to being highly beneficial to all data, it is beneficial for those wishing to store media files on their NAS.

 Btrfs provides the ability to schedule and take snapshots, which protect data by preserving your information at a particular time.
 These copies enable you to retrieve your data if it becomes damaged or lost and restore files from varied versions of your stored data as needed, with options for retention.

 Snapshot is a benefit for business usage, not recommended for home use.
 It requires additional space.

 The third benefit of BTRFS is to assign a quota to file shares.
 With quota, you can manage the storage usage of your NAS.
 It is actually great for home needs.
 For example, if you use the Synology NAS for MAC Time machine backups, without quota time machine will eat up all space on the NAS, which you certainly don’t want.

 Make sure the Synology NAS supports BTRFS!

 Synology NAS servers come in a wide range of sizes, from one-bay to eight-bay models.
-The number of drive bays you need will depend on the amount of data you need to store and the level of redundancy you require.
+The number of drive bays you need will depend on the TB of storage amount of data you need to store and the redundancy level you require.